kiedtl/finwe/doc/language.md

 ### `Type`

 Sometimes, you need the caller of a generic function to specify a type, without actually passing an arg of that type.
-Rather than re-inventing turbofish, Bur uses `Type` arguments and the `of()` builtin.
+Rather than re-inventing turbofish, Finwë uses `Type` arguments and the `of()` builtin.

 ```